TapwaveZodiac/novelaiUKB/docs/Glossary.md

 All the text that the AI has in its memory before it attempts to generate more text.
-This is all the activated injected text, plus all the story text that can fit inside the context window.
+This is all the activated injected text, plus all the story text that can fit inside the context window, and the number of tokens reserved for the generated text's length.

 ## Context Window

 *AI, Limit*

-GPT-J and GPT-NEO both share a limit of 2048 tokens, or ~9000 Latin Alphabet characters used as a person would need to communicate in a natural manner.
-This is the maximum memory that the AI can use.
-On Tablet tier, the window is 1024 Tokens.

-For Clio, this limit is 8192 Context for Opus, which is around 35000 characters.
+Older models based on GPT-J and GPT-NEO had a limit of 2048 tokens, or ~9000 Latin Alphabet characters.
+For more modern models, such as Clio onwards, this limit is 8192 Context for Opus, which is around 35000 characters.
+Advances in tokenizing has made this more efficient, leading to more text in less tokens.

 ## Context Viewer